Skip to Main Content

 The loyalty loop: Brands will connect on-premise and off-premise beverage consumption

 Twenty years ago, most consumers balked at the idea of drinking “nonalcoholic” beer.
 Premium bottled iced coffee drink options were few and far between.
-The idea of sodas infused with anything other than sugar was almost unheard of in the beverage industry.
+Bubble tea, or “boba” as it’s known, was never heard of outside of Asia, and the idea of sodas infused with anything other than sugar was almost unheard of in the beverage industry.

 Chart showing that only 62 percent of young adults in the U.S. report that they drink alcoholic beverages in 2023, compared to 72 percent that said the same two decades ago.

-The unsweetened truth: Consumers are moving away from sugar-sweetened beverages and embracing zero-sugar drinks
+The unsweetened truth: Consumers are moving away from sugar-sweetened beverages and embracing zero and natural sugar drinks

 The rising tide of health consciousness is washing away the appeal of sugary beverages, prompting consumers to seek out healthier options.
 Beverages, particularly those high in sugar, are a significant contributor to obesity.
-This has led to various markets and geographies implementing taxes on carbonated soft drinks (CSDs).
-Beverage brands are meeting this shift by increasing investment in the production of zero-sugar or low-sugar beverage options, like Coke Zero instead of Coke classic.
+This has led to various markets and geographies implementing taxes on carbonated soft drinks.
+Beverage brands are meeting this shift by increasing investment in the production of zero-sugar or low-sugar beverage options, like Coke Zero instead of Coke Classic.

 “We know that consumers will shift away from sugar-sweetened soft drinks because of sugar taxes that affect purchase price and for health reasons.
-So, although the traditional sweeteners like corn syrup are cheaper, from a brand perspective, preempting the shift in consumer behavior away from sugar or at least toward cleaner sugars and reorienting the supply chain and manufacturing model to do so will benefit brands in the medium and long term.”
+Traditional sweeteners like corn syrup are cheaper.
+But from a brand perspective, preempting the shift in consumer behavior away from sugar or at least toward ‘cleaner’ sugars, and reorienting the supply chain and manufacturing model to do so, will benefit brands in the medium- and long-term.”

-It's clear that consumers are not only drinking alcohol less, but they’re drinking better, and it’s up to brands to figure out how to market their premium offerings to appeal to consumers.
-In the on-premise setting, consumers are willing to experiment with unique, premium offerings like craft beers or spirits.
+It’s clear that consumers are not only drinking alcohol less, but they’re drinking better, and it’s up to brands to figure out how to market their premium offerings to appeal to consumers.
+In the on-premise setting, consumers are willing to experiment with unique, premium offerings like craft beers or spirits, or exotic flavors like pomelo or ube.
 However, for casual consumption, established brands often hold the edge due to familiarity and perceived quality.

 This presents a crucial challenge for major players: effectively communicating value to younger consumers who prioritize quality over quantity.
 This demographic, while not exclusive to premiumization, demonstrates it more pronouncedly.
 They also consume less alcohol overall, making value exchange even more critical.

 Novelty is also key, especially in the spirits category.
 Partnering with mixologists and hosting recipe competitions can create engaging content and encourage experimentation with premium brands.
 Consider trending flavors and ingredients to position your product within relevant cultural contexts.
-For example, incorporating superfoods like acai berries into cocktails can leverage their health associations and generate excitement.
+Even “nostalgic” flavors like Neapolitan ice cream or root beer can create an amusing sense of novelty for consumers.
+For example, LVMH has recently released an expression of its Glenmorangie Malt Whisky called ‘A Tale of Ice Cream.’

 Functional drinks: Beverages with benefits will dominate the cold (and hot) drink market